accuknox/help/docs/getting-started/cloud-onboarding.md

 # **Cloud Account onboarding:**
-Accuknox Saas Platform supports AWS,Microsoft Azure, Google Cloud Platform accounts onboarding.
-In this section we can find the steps to onboard various cloud accounts to the Accuknox SaaS platform.
+AccuKnox Saas Platform supports AWS,Microsoft Azure, Google Cloud Platform accounts onboarding.
+In this section we can find the steps to onboard various cloud accounts to the AccuKnoxSaaS platform.

 ## **AWS Onboarding:**